minzhang28/cloudtrail-engine-lambda/readme.md

 ```

 #### Cloud Engine Rule Naming Convention
-The lambda function reads the input value of `eventSource` field and using it's value to find the rules defined in the rules folder.
+The lambda function reads the input value of `eventSource` field and using its value to find the rules defined in the rules folder.

 In order to support multiple AWS rules, please name the rules with "$eventSource: $ruleName", for example:
 - `ec2.amazonaws.com: someone changes the security group`